-The approaches, frameworks or methods are positioned within two main sections: the “One-time programs/projects” sections or the “Business as usual/indefinite”.
+The approaches, frameworks, or methods are positioned within two main sections: the “one-time programs/projects” section and the “business as usual/indefinite” section.
 Some fit within both, so they span the entire area.

 I also cluster some methods based upon their target: are they product-targeted, team-targeted, or culture-targeted?
 The business as usual or indefinite umbrella frameworks that are used more permanently (both product-targeted and team-targeted) focus specifically on IT and product development.
-The culture-targeted approaches help organisations to increase their agility.
+The culture-targeted approaches help organizations increase their agility.

 In this section, I’ll give an overview of some of the most important methods and approaches that digital project managers should know.
 All mentioned frameworks or approaches embrace the Agile Manifesto and use some form of Scrum, but they differ depending on factors such as whether they are team- or product focused, what level they’re applied on, and more.

 When teams start working with Agile, Scrum is often chosen.
-An obvious choice, but the question is whether this is always the right choice.
-In a Roman Pichler blog post, the link was made with the life phase of a product.
+This is an obvious choice, but the question is whether this is always the right choice.
+In this Roman Pichler blog post, the link was made with the life phase of a product.

 In addition to Scrum, on the team level, you will see frameworks such as Kanban (as described in the Kanban Guide for Scrum Teams), or its relatives Scrumban, DevOps, and BusDevOps.
-The team level can be used both within the IT environment and the non-IT environment.
+This can be used within both IT environments and non-IT environments.

-During the further course of the product lifecycle, we see the amount of uncertainty and requested changes decrease.
+During the course of the product lifecycle, we see the amount of uncertainty and requested changes decrease.
 At this moment you can make good use of Kanban.
-In a continuous flow, User Stories can be picked up, developed and deployed one by one by individual team members.
+In a continuous flow, user stories can be picked up, developed, and deployed one by one by individual team members.

-In case there is only one permanent agile team to develop and maintain a product or service, and the team uses Scrum or Kanban with a Product Owner who prioritises the product backlog, you can ask if there is a need for a project manager?
+In case there is only one permanent agile team to develop and maintain a product or service, and the team uses Scrum or Kanban with a product owner who prioritizes the product backlog, you might ask if there is a need for a project manager.
 I would say no, leave that team alone.

 DevOps, (Bus)DevOps, and CI/CD